Find Affordable College Courses

 Gainesville, FL

-University of Florida landed the #11 spot in the 2023 rankings for the best value materials engineering programs.
-UF is a very large public school located in the midsize city of Gainesville.
+University of Florida did quite well in this year’s ranking of the best value schools for materials engineering students.
+It came in at #11 on the list.
+UF is a very large public school located in the city of Gainesville.

-Out-of-state tuition fees for undergraduate students at UF are $28,659 per year.
+UF undergraduate students pay an average of $28,659 in tuition and fees each year.
 Materials Engineering majors at UF take out an average of $14,000 in student loans while working on their egree.

 Full Materials Engineering at University of Florida Report